you completed at least 24 hours of technical or occupational studies in a specific concentration?

 major core requirements.

-an Inverted Degree Program student, you will take PRST 3301:
+an Inverted Degree Program student, the minimum requirement

 of 42 hours of upper-level credit is waived.

-further information on our two academic programs, just E-mail
+further information on the inverted program, just E-mail